Redefining Alzheimer’s disease

 Alzheimer’s has no cure.
 That’s what many of the 6.2 million Americans living with the disease have come to accept, but it’s only one side of the story.

-Alzheimer’s has a pre-clinical stage of one to two decades.
+Alzheimer’s Disease has a pre-clinical stage of one to two decades.
 Suppose neurologists like myself could diagnose healthy, young, and cognitively normal individuals without symptoms in that pre-clinical stage.
 In that case, we could stop the disease before it caused irreversible changes to the brain.

 Conventional, symptoms-based diagnostic tools like the 1984 Clinical Diagnostic Criteria for PROBABLE Alzheimer’s Disease and Montreal Cognitive Assessment(MoCA) don’t allow for pre-clinical diagnoses.
-Instead, the future of Alzheimer’s diagnoses and treatment depends on a new, biology-based definition.
+Instead, the future of Alzheimer’s treatment depends on a new, biology-based definition.

 A new definition of Alzheimer’s disease